• Skip to primary navigation

 Spinach smoothie served in mason jars, with fresh pineapple slices, halved kiwi, and metal straws

 I’m one of these people that ALWAYS keep frozen spinach in my freezer!
-I simply saute it with an onion and serve with lemon juice for a quick side, I also use it in pies, quiche, with eggs, or to make simple green smoothies.
-Frozen spinach is cheap, packed with antioxidants, and a great way to consume more leafy greens.
+Frozen spinach is cheap, packed with antioxidants, perfect for adding to meals and smoothies, and a great way to consume more leafy greens.

-And here you guessed it, my green smoothies always contain spinach and trust me, I only make great tasting smoothies with the healthiest ingredients possible!
-Isn’t that the point of smoothies anyway?
+My green smoothies always contain spinach and trust me, I only make great-tasting smoothies with the healthiest ingredients possible.
+See my Kiwi Smoothie, it has spinach too and it’s delicious!

 This spinach pineapple smoothie recipe is so simple, and only needs 4 ingredients.
 It’s also banana-free, and naturally sweet so you don’t need any extra sweeteners.
 But, it’s also very versatile, so you can add more ingredients if you like.